jvidalba1/library_management_system_concept/README.md

 # README

 ## Notes
+- I chose to create 4 tables in the database, and 6 models in the Rails project, I used STI for users, librarians and members models.
+I chose to use a many-to-many relationship between Book and Borrowing with an intermediate model named Borrowable.
 - App allows to select multiple books by borrowing record, like a cart
 - Please check seed file /db/seed.rb to get credentials for librarian and member users